 - Complete the online application form;

-- Submit a portfolio of design work (all applicants with the exception of History and Critical Thinking and Building Conservation)
+- Submit a portfolio of design work (all applicants with the exception of History and Critical Thinking)

 Applications will not be processed until the online form has been completed, all required supporting documents have been provided, and the AA has received a bound portfolio (if applicable).
 Failure to provide the information requested will delay the processing of your application.
 It is therefore advisable that you start preparing this documentation now.